chillykirby1/buisness-website/README.md

 - [] drop down menu for easy navigation
 - [] able to email me through website
 - [] able to message through website
-- []log in will actually work including hiding password
+- [] log in will actually work including hiding password
+- [] able to take picture of face